Post-excavation analysis: Pottery studies

 Pottery survives well in nearly all environments.
 It provides dating evidence and is also used to make inferences about exchange, economy and social dynamics.
 The Munsell color system is used to categorize colors of shards, while other aspects such as grain size and hardness are examined using other charts.
 Information on the process of manufacturing can also be rendered from pottery.
 Petrology studies characteristics of rocks, which are often used as temper in different forms of pottery.
 By studying temper in more detail, pottery can be sourced to specific manufacturers or geographic locations.
 Petrology can also inform studies of manufacturing techniques.
 Petrological techniques can be applied to pottery and bricks.
 However, 'fingerprinting' clay sources is much more difficult with certain artifact types with more ambiguous origins than others.
 Re-firing experiments and ethnology can also provide clues to fabric color and hardness, which inform understandings of manufacturing techniques.

 There is debate as to whether the number or weight of shreds is more useful when quantifying the use of pottery on a particular site.
 Some archaeologists find it useful to employ a quantification method popular in faunal analysis.
 Instead of measures of Minimum Number of Individuals, pottery analysis sometimes employs Minimum Vessel Counts.
 This type of analysis uses the number of representative parts to extrapolate the number of complete objects in an assemblage.
 Though this can be problematic at times, it does give a good measure of the relative proportion and distribution of artifacts on a given site.

+Various specific methods can be used to date clay tobacco pipes, as trends in their shape have been found that can allow reasonably accurate correlation between the shape and the time period in which the pipe was produced.